Pamela S. Brier, MPH

 Pamela Brier is known throughout the city for her commitment to public health policy and community service.
 In 2003, she was appointed by the Mayor of New York City , Michael Bloomberg, to serve on New York City’s Board of Health.
 She serves on the City’s Workforce Investment Board, reflecting her interest in community development and employment.
 Additionally, in 2008, Ms. Brier was appointed to serve on New York City’s Board of Corrections.
 Ms. Brier served on the City’s Community Service Board from 1995 to 2000, and she was a member of New York State Hospital Review and Planning Council from 1991 to 1996.

-Ms. Brier is known throughout the city for her commitment to public health policy and community service.
-In 2011, she was recognized by Crain’s New York Business as one of the “100 Most Influential Women in NYC Business.”
+In 2011, Ms. Brier was recognized by Crain’s New York Business as one of the “100 Most Influential Women in NYC Business.”
 From 1996 to 2003, Ms. Brier was the Chair of the Board of Directors of Housing Works, one of the country’s largest minority AIDS housing advocacy agencies, and on the Board of the Primary Care Development Corporation.
 She is currently a Board member of the UNITE HERE/Union Health Center and has been an adjunct faculty member of the New York University Wagner Graduate School of Public Service.

 Ms. Brier holds a Bachelor of Arts Degree with honors from the University of California at Berkeley and a Masters Degree in Health Administration from UCLA.